konsumer/wequ/README.md

 Short for "want everything query".
 Pronounced like "we koo".

-# WIP

-It's not ready for use, yet.
-I am still working on it.

 ## features

-- It's stupid-fast
-- It's stupid-simple
+- It's stupid-fast - it turns a nice query object into a function that performs series of logical comparisons (the fastest way to match a query)
+- It's stupid-simple - I mean I think it's easier to follow than regular filter functions, especially if they are complicated
-- pre-compute queries-functions for slight speedup
+- pre-compute queries-functions for slight speedup (especially if you run it in multiple places)
+- It has a `describe` function that outputs the string of an ES6 function, so you can see how it works, easily

 ## library